Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 - The student's social security card and driver's license

-- Student’s and student’s spouse’s (if married) Federal Income Tax Return (estimated figures are acceptable for application before filing of return)
+- Student's and student's spouse's (if married) Federal Income Tax Return for tax year 2021

 - Records of other untaxed income received, such as welfare benefits, social security benefits, TANF, and military or clergy allowances